OCR-D/docs/faq.md

 ### What is the difference between OCR-D and Tesseract?

-### What is the difference between OCR-D and TRANSKIBUS?
+### What is the difference between OCR-D and TRANSKRIBUS?

 ### What is the difference between OCR-D and ocrd4all?